ChenYangyao/hipp/docs/usage/tutorial/mpi/basic_usage/one_side.rst

     auto comm = env.world();
     int rank = comm.rank(), n_procs = comm.size();

-If not all of the procecess would participate RMA, just create a sub communicator from the global one.
+If not all of the processes would participate RMA, just create a sub communicator from the global one.

 To create a RMA window, each process in the communicator needs to attach a memory buffer